PeerConradi/munity/MUNityAngular/ClientApp/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+You can run parts of the front-end without starting the backend.
+When giving the word "test" in case of an actual id the site creates templates that you can use.
+For example ```http://localhost:4200/resedit/test``` will open the Resolution Editor with an empty Resolution file inside it.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.